-And before you start your trek why not give yourself a few days to acclimate to the high altitude in Huaraz?
-Explore the Plaza de Armas and try the ceviche from the Mercado Central de Huaraz which is also great for people and llama-watching!
+And before you start your trek, why not give yourself a few days to acclimate to the high altitude in Huaraz?
+Explore the Plaza de Armas and try the ceviche from the Mercado Central de Huaraz and it is also great for people and llama-watching!

 4. Explore the Heritage, Culture, and Cuisine of Arequipa